 Start With the Laser

-The first questions need to be about determining the right laser for the application.
+These first few questions will help you determine the right laser for your application.

 1. Can the laser perform the required task?